What Is Schizotypal Personality Disorder And How Is It Treated?

 Schizotypal personality disorder defined

-Schizotypal personality disorder (STPD) is listed in the DSM-V, or Diagnostic and Statistical Manual of Mental Disorders.
-This manual is compiled by the American Psychiatric Association and is used by mental health professionals to diagnose mental health disorders.
+Schizotypal personality disorder (STPD) is listed in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
+This manual is compiled by the American Psychiatric Association and is used by mental health professionals and some doctors to diagnose mental health disorders.

-According to the DSM-V, schizotypal personality disorder is a "pervasive pattern of social and interpersonal deficits marked by acute discomfort with, and reduced capacity for, close relationships as well as by cognitive or perceptual distortions and eccentricities of behavior, beginning by early adulthood and present in a variety of contexts."
-One of three cluster A personality disorders, schizotypal personality disorder is characterized by suspicion of others, odd beliefs or magical thinking, and flat affect.
+According to the DSM-5, schizotypal personality disorder causes a "pervasive pattern of social and interpersonal deficits marked by acute discomfort with, and reduced capacity for, close relationships as well as by cognitive or perceptual distortions and eccentricities of behavior, beginning by early adulthood and present in a variety of contexts."
+As one of three cluster A personality disorders, schizotypal personality disorder is characterized by suspicion of others, odd beliefs or magical thinking, and flat affect.

 If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.